Structuring the argument of a theoretical paper in the social sciences

 - If necessary, challenge accepted dogma.
 Courage is part of critical thinking.

-- Base the structure of the text on the tabular argument, but avoid using the terms in the left column in the text ("main topic", "main thesis", etc.) (doc).
+- Base your text on the tabular argument, but avoid using the terms in the left column in the text ("main topic", "main thesis", etc.) (doc).
+It should read like a regular academic text.

-- Imitate the writing style of your main cited literature - as if submitting to the same journal.
-Avoid a journalistic or popular writing/speaking style.
+- Imitate the writing style of your main cited literature.
 Every sentence should be as true and informative as possible.
 Avoid exaggerations or clichés.
 An exception to this rule is the presentation of examples at the start.
 They should be vivid and help your audience to quickly understand the main problem.

 - Avoid plagiarism, the theft of intellectual property.
 There are two main kinds: copying wording (Formulierungen) and stealing ideas.
-Regarding wording, it is never acceptable to copy a passage of more than a few words from another source.
-It is already plagiarism if you copy half a sentence.
-You can copy a phrase if it is in common use; if not, cite the source.
-If you want to say something that many people agree upon, you still have to say it in your own words.
-To stay on the safe side, avoid copying and pasting altogether except to avoid spelling mistakes (e.g. the name "Csikszentmihalyi").
+Regarding wording, it's best to completely avoid copying and pasting.
+I can think of three exceptions: direct quotations that will appear as such in your work with author, date and page number ("(Smith, 1997, p.
+98)"); entries for your reference list; and words with strange spelling, to avoid mistakes (e.g. the name "Csikszentmihalyi").
+If you want to say something that many people agree upon, say it in your own words.
 Regarding ideas, don't present somebody else's idea as if it were your own; instead, cite the source.
 To decide what is plagiarism and what is not, imagine that you are the author of the material you are using, and ask yourself how they would feel about your text if they read it.
 Before submitting your essay, enter it to a free online plagiarism checker.

 - Revise your abstract to match your revised table, and revise your table to match the main text.
 Everything in the abstract should be expanded upon in the table, and everything in the table should be expanded upon in the main text.